StanislavM31/rsschool-cv/cv.md

 ```
 <h2>Work experience</h2>
 Studying html, css, js in free time, performing laboratory work while studying at the university, internship in AIS company on front-end.

+<h2>Education</h2>

+- Minsk Institute of Management 2014
+- Belarusian University of Informatics and Radioelectronics 2019

+<h2>Level of English:</h2>

+B1